Are you interested in working from home and making extra money? You may want to consider becoming a freelance writer.

 With over a billion websites in existence today, it’s no surprise that freelance writers are in high demand, especially for bloggers and online businesses.
 If you enjoy writing, then working from home as a freelance writer can be a great opportunity for you.

-As a freelance writer, you can get paid hundreds of dollars to write blog posts or sales copy for websites.
+In this post you’ll learn how to become a freelance writer and get paid hundreds of dollars to write blog posts or sales copy for websites.
 Writers (just like you) are in demand and there has never been a better time to make a living as a freelance writer.

 You can check out this list of over 200 freelance writing niches to help you get started.